 Introduction

-Did you know over 1.2 million folks worldwide proudly hold a PMP® certification?
-That’s a lot of talent!
-But here’s the kicker: many risk losing it because Professional Development Units (PDUs) can feel like a puzzle wrapped in a riddle.
-Don’t worry, though—keeping your PMP® certification active isn’t just about checking boxes; it’s about staying sharp in the ever-changing world of project management.
+Did you know over 1.2 million professionals worldwide proudly hold a PMP® certification?
+That’s a testament to the value of project management expertise!
+But here’s the reality: many risk losing their certification because Professional Development Units (PDUs) can feel like navigating a maze.
+Fear not!

 What are Professional Development Units (PDUs)?